joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

 ## The Debt Analogy: Useful, Until It Isn't

 The core appeal of "tech debt" is its similarities with finance.
 Debt is familiar: you borrow, accrue interest, pay it back later.
-It makes prioritising work feel rational invest now, pay off later, balance the books.
-The metaphor works, for a while.
+It makes prioritising work feel rational, invest now, pay off later, balance the books.
+The metaphor works for a while.
 But over time, I've found it gets warped in every direction:

 - Some teams use "tech debt" to describe everything from legacy code, to quick hacks, or misaligned architectures, to missed features.
 "Debt" becomes a catch-all word, big, heavy, packed with too many unrelated things.